defi-wonderland/opUSDC/README.md

 ## Security
-Bridged USDC Standard for the OP Stack has undergone audits from [Spearbit](https://spearbit.com/) and is recommended for production use.
+The referenced implementation for the OP Stack has undergone audits from [Spearbit](https://spearbit.com/) and is recommended for production use.
 The audit report is available [here](./audits/spearbit.pdf).

 ## Setup